 Can any human subjects research study use a subject pool?

-No. Research under an IRB Authorization Agreement (IAA) in which Brown relinquishes IRB oversight cannot use subject pools for recruitment.
+No. Research under a reliance agreement (IAA) in which Brown relinquishes IRB oversight cannot use subject pools for recruitment.

-Can I use [email protected] to recruit people for my study conducted through one of Brown’s subject pools?
+Can I use Today@Brown to recruit people for my study conducted through one of Brown’s subject pools?

 What type of compensation can I provide using a subject pool?